 Q: What are the differences in process when the transfer is an international one?
 So, for example, a U.S. bank to a bank in the Caribbean using a correspondent bank in the United States.
 There seems always to be difficulty in putting both information on the correspondent bank and the information for the local Caribbean bank.
 Why would that be?

 A: I guess, one part would depend on what type of systems are being used.
 So, is the U.S. bank using Fedwire?
-And then their U.S correspondent has to convert that Fedwire message into a SWIFT payment message that then they can send to the bank in the Caribbean who’s their correspondent, or that has a correspondent relationship.
+And then their U.S correspondent has to convert that Fedwire message into a SWIFT payment message that then they can send to the bank in the Caribbean that’s their correspondent, or that has a correspondent relationship.

 So, it’s that where we get hung up on things and it becomes so difficult is, in my opinion, that conversion process because there’s some, but there must be some type of mapping of Fedwire field to SWIFT message field.
 This is especially the case for the address fields discussed earlier.
 I honestly don’t know how they do that.
 I’m not sure how they are able to fill in all the different address fields on the SWIFT payment message.
 It is extremely difficult to parse those out from three lines of characters that have all been crammed into the Fedwire message.